 • There will be no physical sharing of the Peace.

-• The priest (and anyone who helps prepares the elements) will sanitise their hands before touching the elements, and again after the priest has administered them to himself and before offering the bread to communicants.
+• The priest (and anyone who helps prepares the elements) will sanitise their hands before touching the elements, and before offering the consecrated bread and wine to communicants.
 If others assist in preparing the elements, then hand hygiene and physical distancing precautions will apply.

 • In order to avoid touching the altar rail and to maintain physical distancing communicants should not come to kneel at the altar rail, but instead they should form a line maintaining two metres distance to receive the bread from the priest.

-As ever, there is no pressure on parishioners to receive Communion if they feel unsure.
-Some may prefer not to receive Communion physically but to receive a blessing from the priest or receive ‘Spiritual Communion’ instead.
+As ever, there is no pressure to receive Communion if you feel unsure.
+Some may prefer not to receive Communion physically but to receive a blessing from the priest, or to receive ‘Spiritual Communion’ instead.
 In the case of the latter, the following prayer can be said by the individual whilst remaining in their pew during the Distribution:

 Thanks be to you, Lord Jesus Christ, for all the benefits you have given me, for all the pains and insults you have borne for me.
 Since I cannot now receive you sacramentally, I ask you to come spiritually into my heart.
 O most merciful redeemer, friend and brother, may I know you more clearly, love you more dearly, and follow you more nearly, day by day.
 Amen.
 (Prayer of St Richard of Chichester)